ircam-ismm/webaudio-tutorials/scheduling/timing-and-scheduling.md

 <audio controls loop :src="withBase('/static-assets/metronome-with-scheduler.m4a')" />

 Congrats!
-You have implemented a very simple yet working lookahead scheduler
+You have implemented a very simple yet working lookahead scheduler.

 ### Going further

 Of course, this scheduler is very simple and misses a lot of functionalities, but you have a basis to build upon if you wish.
 For example you could

-- Implement the logic to remove a scheduled event from the queue, e.g. to stop the metronome and more advanced synthesis engine)
+- Implement the logic to remove a scheduled event from the queue, e.g. to stop the metronome and more advanced synthesis engine
 - Stop and restart the scheduler on demand.

 You could also improve the demo by: